 Referendum for recognition

 The Federal Government has agreed to hold a national referendum to ensure Australia’s highest law - the Constitution - recognises the First Peoples of this land and reflects the principle of racial equality.
-This is a once-in-a-generation to come together to show respect to the First Peoples and affirm our belief in the fair go.
+This is a once-in-a-generation opportunity to come together to show respect to the First Peoples and affirm our belief in the fair go.

 Why do we need change?